cuulee/ult/README.md

 256.996006301x 100000 points
 ```
 **Its also worth noting that this is a one polygon comparison ult can have as many polygons within its index as it needs and see little hit in performence, while I'm not sure how you would do with out a hard for loop through every geometry in shapely**

+### How it works / How to Use
+#### Polygons
+For polygons ult is pretty strict on how it accepts tables to be made into indexs entirely you can look at a csv I added as example, but generally speaking I usually use another repository I wrote called KML which interpets all the polygons for me and outputs into a table that be directly used by ult.
+When ult creates an index from a table its essentially compiling a multi dimmensional dictionary object that will be output as a json.
+To use this json simply read it into memory and send into the function area_index.